Fringe for Free 2026

 Further information: hello@funnywonders.org.uk Comments

-PIANO PIECES : DISMANTLED AND DISPLAYED - Hugo Edwardes
+PIANO PIECES : DISMANTLED AND DISPLAYED - Hugo Edwardes Family Friendly

-Intercepted on their way to the scrapyard, these 7 pianos which were once a regular, familiar and central presence in British households are now redundant and a burden.
+Intercepted on their way to the scrapyard, these seven pianos which were once a regular, familiar and central presence in British households are now redundant and a burden.
 The component parts show us an age of skilled manufacture from the recent past.
 Come and handle, explore and reconfigure the pieces.

-The Bungalow, Lightwood Ave, Buxton SK17 7AZ (98) Map 17-19 & 24-26 Jul noon to 6pm Free, Ages All Comments
+The Bungalow, Lightwood Ave, Buxton SK17 7AZ (98) Map 17-19 & 24-26 Jul noon to 6pm Free, Ages All Gallery Comments

 Sip, Sit and Sketch at The Pump Room